mypdfchat/MypdfChat/README.md

 ## Installation
 - To install RWKV from the release, follow these instructions:
 - ### Step 1:
 - Download the Release1.
-Go to the [RWKV GitHub repository](https://github.com/your-username/rwkv/releases).2.
-Download the latest release package (`rwkv-vX.X.X.zip`).
+Go to the [Mychatpdf huggingface repo](https://huggingface.co/MyPdfChat/MyPdfChat).2.
+Download the latest release zip (`mychatpdf-vX.X.X.zip`).
 - ### Step 2:
 - Extract the Release1.
-Locate the downloaded `rwkv-vX.X.X.zip` file on your system.2.
+Locate the downloaded `mychatpdf-vX.X.X.zip` file on your system.2.
 Extract the contents of the zip file to a directory of your choice.
 - ### Step 3:
 - Configure RWKV1.
 Open the extracted directory.2.
 Locate the `config.yaml` file and open it in a text editor.3.
 Customize the configuration options according to your preferences.
 You can specify the desired PDF template, encryption settings, and other parameters.
 - ### Step 4: